 University Lecturer (Foreign Language Education), PhD, Adjunct Professor

 Kaisa Hahl is a university lecturer and teacher educator in foreign language education at the Faculty of Educational Sciences, University of Helsinki.
-Hahl's PhD dealt with the internationalisation of teacher education.
-Hahl teaches subject teacher students in the Faculty's national and English-medium international subject teacher education programmes.
+Hahl is the head of subject teacher education at the Faculty.
+She is also Adjunct Professor in applied linguistics with specification in multiculturalism in language education at the University of Jyväskylä.
+Hahl teaches in the national subject teacher and class teacher education programmes and in the international English-medium subject teacher education programme (STEP).
 She has experience from several years in working in different international projects that aim at enhancing teacher competences and the quality of teacher education.
-Hahl is also the leader in the project Early teaching of foreign languages: Developing language teaching and teacher education.

-Research interests: foreign language teaching and learning, early teaching of foreign languages, active language learning, internationalisation of teacher education, intercultural education, English as a lingua franca
+Research interests: foreign language teaching and learning, early teaching of foreign languages, active language learning, internationalisation of teacher education, intercultural education, teacher identity development

 University Lecturer (Literature and Finnish Language Education), PhD, Adjunct Professor